WenYuan77/Enterprise_RAG_System/NEXT_SESSION_QUICKSTART.md

 If new to the project:

 1. **Architecture** (10 min)
-   - Read "Architettura Completa" section in STATUS doc
+   - Read "Complete Architecture" section in STATUS doc
    - Look at diagram

 2. **Components** (20 min)